RomanianExe/docker-image-minimization-pipeline/docs/methodology.md

 deviation in this repository that changes the artifact being measured rather than a dependency around it, so it is stated in the example's `pipeline.env` banner rather than left implicit:
-**the baseline in `artifacts/elasticsearch-logstash-kibana/original/` is Kibana 7.17.28, not 7.16.1.** With that in place the `original` stage passes in full, and the only thing standing between this entry and a result is the unset `COMPOSE_NETWORK` above.
+**the baseline in `artifacts/elasticsearch-logstash-kibana/original/` is Kibana 7.17.28, not 7.16.1.** With `COMPOSE_NETWORK=elastic` and the narrow favicon preservation configured for the example, both original and Slim stages now pass in full.

 ### 12.4 Tests must measure the product, not the toolbox